controlm/ctm-python-client/README.md

 # Control-M Python Client

-Control-M Python Client is a python library to programmatically design, schedule, run, and monitor your Control-M workflows.
+Control-M Python Client is a python library to programmatically design, schedule and run your Control-M workflows.
 The design of the Control-M Python Client is oriented towards data scientists and developers who prefer a more programmatic approach to workflow orchestration.

 ## Getting Started